praymond14/babot/README.md

 "logchn": log channel ID as string,
 "politicschan": politics channel ID as string,
 "holidaychan": leave as "0" - will be auto-filled,
-"holidayval": leave as "null" - will be auto-filled, "temp": temp file location as string,
+"holidayval": leave as "null" - will be auto-filled,<br>
+"temp": temp file location as string,
 "emoji":server ban hammer emoji ID as string}